bearandhammer/knowledge-vault/obsidian-vault/📆 Calendar/2022/2022 Full Review & 2023 Plan.md

 Fitness and running
 - Want to do a 10K.
 - 5K 32 minutes.
+- Strength...imagine a world where the garage is clear = in time for winter - to make it a fitness space???

 - Books, books and books.
 - Courses - coding/professional.
 - More blogging.
 - Chess - proper study.
 - More time in nature - Claire wants to be outside more.
+Lew wants to play video games (but outdoor ones).
 - Jackory, stove and bits!!!
 - See the milky way.
+Starssss!!!
 - More adventures - including IVF!!!!!
 - Maybe the last year for IVF, depending on how we mentally hold up.
 That's a next Jan question - we don't know how the year will pan out (let's be as positive as we can be!).
+- More GoPro adventures.
 - Go to a book store.
 - Figure out what is happening with Frog & Pencil.
 - Spanish!!!